81 Important agile terminologies you need to know

 The formula “Card, Conversation, and Confirmation” captures the components of a User Story.

-66. Three Amigos
+66. Three amigos

 This is one of our favorite Agile terms.
 The term “three amigos” refers to the three essential viewpoints used to evaluate a piece of work before, during, and after creation.
 Business, Development, and Testing are the three perspectives.